egXcoder/Study-Repository/datastructure_and_algorithms/linkedlist.md

     - x1 represents a1,a2
     - x2 represents b1,b2,b3
     - x3 represents c1,c2,c3
-    - a/b pointer moves respectively x1 + x3 + x2 = x2 + x3 + x1
+    - they will meet at intersection as a/b pointer moves respectively x1 + x3 + x2 = x2 + x3 + x1
-    - they will meet at intersection when a and b equal each other

 - suppose no intersection
-    - a/b pointer moves respectively x1 + x2 = x2 + x1
-    - they will meet when a/b both = null
+    - they will meet when a/b both = null as x1 + x2 = x2 + x1

 ```java